thuduc/fan-out-fan-in/API_DESIGN.md

-# Main Orchestrator REST API Design
+# vnapi REST API Design

 ## 1. Goals & Scope
-- Extend the existing Node.js main orchestrator with an Express-based REST API that handles inbound XML valuation requests and exposes status/result retrieval endpoints.
+- Extend the existing Node.js vnapi with an Express-based REST API that handles inbound XML valuation requests and exposes status/result retrieval endpoints.
 - Maintain compatibility with the current Redis-driven orchestration model documented in `DESIGN.md` by reusing the `stream:request:ingest` ingress flow, lifecycle stream, and cache/state keys.
 - Provide synchronous (`sync=Y`) and asynchronous (`sync=N`) submission semantics without impacting existing stream consumers or Lambda orchestration.

-## 2. Service Additions (main-orchestrator)
+## 2. Service Additions (vnapi)
 - Introduce an Express HTTP server hosted alongside the existing polling loop.
 The service will start the REST API and the Redis stream consumer within the same process, sharing Redis connections/pools.
 - Add a thin application layer (`RequestSubmissionService`) responsible for:
   - Validating and normalising incoming XML payloads.
   - Generating request IDs (UUID v4) and storing XML in Redis cache.
-  - Emitting ingestion events to `stream:request:ingest` using the existing envelope format consumed by `MainOrchestrator`.
+  - Emitting ingestion events to `stream:request:ingest` using the existing envelope format consumed by the main orchestrator.
   - Optionally awaiting completion via Redis streams for synchronous submissions.
 - Provide a `RequestQueryService` to encapsulate state/result lookups (`state:request:<id>`, `cache:request:<id>:response`).
 - HTTP server wiring:
-  - `server.js` (new entry point) bootstraps Express, registers routes, and holds references to the request services and `MainOrchestrator` polling loop.
+  - `server.js` (new entry point) bootstraps Express, registers routes, and holds references to the request services and orchestrator polling loop.
   - Graceful shutdown hooks stop the orchestrator poller and close Redis connections when the HTTP server terminates.

 ## 3. Redis Usage Enhancements